-The battery is located under the right rear fender.
+The battery is located under the seat.

 After being in service, batteries require regular cleaning and recharging in order to deliver peak performance and maximum service life.
-The following procedures are recommended for cleaning and maintaining lead-acid batteries.
+The following procedure is recommended for cleaning and maintaining a sealed battery.
 Always read and follow instructions provided with battery chargers and battery products.